gladstone-institutes/bibliometrics/README.md

 __Note__: You will need Python 2.7 to run the scripts.

 The scripts depend on a number of Python libraries.
 All of them can be installed using `pip`, an easy-to-use tool for installing third-party Python libraries.

-1. Make sure pip is installed first: `easy_install pip`
+(Make sure pip is installed first: `easy_install pip`.)

-1. Install the needed libraries: `pip install ipython lxml numpy pandas python-dateutil python-igraph requests requests-cache scipy suds`
+    pip install ipython lxml numpy pandas python-dateutil python-igraph requests requests-cache scipy suds

 (We recommend using the [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) tool so that these libraries are installed locally.)

 # The top-down network generation workflow

 A *top-down network* has these layers:

 1. The drug itself.